 Okay, so what’s a nuc package and how does it work?

 The installation of the honey bees from a nuc box to their new hive is a relatively straightforward procedure.
-Basically, the 4 frames from the nuc box, along with all the bees and the queen, are placed inside a hive body and left alone.
+The four frames from the nuc box, along with all the bees and the queen, are placed inside a hive body and left alone.

-More precisely, it works like this: Six deep frames with foundation are sprayed down with a sugar-water solution (1 part water, 1 part sugar) and placed into an empty hive body (photo) (aka a deep super).
+More precisely, it works like this: Six deep frames with foundation are sprayed down with a sugar-water solution (1 part water, 1 part sugar) and placed into an empty hive body (or deep).
 The sugar water compels the bees to begin working on the frames right away.
-Some foundations already have a coating of beewax that’s equally attractive to the bees and reduces the likelihood of them flying away and never coming back again.
+Some foundations already have a coating of beeswax that’s attractive to the bees and reduces the likelihood of them flying away and never coming back again.

-Then the nuc box is opened and the bees are either smoked a bit or sprayed down with sugar water to make them more docile.
+Then the nuc box is opened and the bees are either lightly smoked or sprayed down with sugar water to make them more docile (apparently smoke isn’t usually necessary for a such a small number of bees).
 Each frame is then carefully removed from the box and placed in the new hive body, usually in the middle, not on the sides.
-Any bees left in the box can be dumped into hive body, or the box can be left open close to the entrance and the left over bees will fly into the hive themselves.
+Any bees left in the box can be dumped into hive body or the box can be left open close to the entrance and the left over bees will fly into the hive themselves.
 And that’s it.
 An inner cover and a top cover are placed over the hive body and the bees are left alone.
-The hive is inspected 4 or 5 days later.
+The hive is inspected four of five days later.
 If everything is going well, some of the empty frames that were sprayed with sugar water should have the beginnings of new comb drawn out on them and the queen should have begun laying new eggs.
 Another hive body and eventually honey supers are added to the hive as the bees work through each level of frames in the hive.

 A nuc box is more expensive than a regular package of bees, but it’s usually worth it because the bees are less likely to abscond — that’s a polite beekeeper way of saying they gather outside the hive in a swarm and fly away.
 Bye-bye bees.